Beloit College Music Scholarships

 Marjorie Brown Leff

-One need not be a music major to qualify for these scholarships.
-Winners are chosen by Beloit College music faculty based on a recorded video or audio audition.
+Scholarship recipients are chosen by Beloit College music faculty based on a recorded video or audio audition.
 Both scholarships are worth $20,000 ($5,000 per year) over a four year period.
-To retain these awards, winners must contribute to Beloit's music department by registering for a performance ensemble or pursuing lessons.
+To retain these awards, winners must contribute to Beloit's music department by registering for a performance ensemble or pursuing lessons -one need not be a music major to qualify for these scholarships.
 In addition, students must maintain a minimum GPA of 3.0 in the ensemble or lesson.

 Students are encouraged to audition in their area of strongest expertise, regardless of whether they intend to ultimately participate in an ensemble or lessons reflective of their audition.

-Find out more information about the Music Department at Beloit.
+Find out more information about the Music Department at Beloit College.

-- Complete a music scholarship application and online instructor recommendation by February 1, 2015; and
+- Complete a music scholarship application and online instructor recommendation.

 Vocalists should perform two vocal solos with piano accompaniment; foreign language is not required but is encouraged.
 Suggested repertoire includes art songs or arias, one selection may be from the American songbook/musical theatre repertoire; pop songs are not acceptable.